jebrril/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-# JS warm up
-this repo is just for warmming up
+Warming up for JavaScript projects